Free Chrome Extension

 Whatever your workflow needs, Shripi has you covered.

-JSON Structured data export
+JSONStructured data export

-Debug Bundle ZIP with replay script
+BundleZIP with replay script

 From request to runnable code — instantly

 Click any captured request.
 Pick your language.
 Hit copy.
+Secrets are auto-redacted before you even see the output.

-POST https://api.acme.com/v1/orders 201 87ms
+POST https://api.acme.com/v1/orders 201 87ms Secrets redacted

 curl -X POST \